style77/streamx/README.md

 ## Production

 I use Render to deploy my app.
 You can use any other service, but you need to have 3 services running: API, Frontend and RTMP server.
 To run server with render.yaml file just go to Render.com dashboard and select Blueprints.

+## Conclusion

+I learned a lot from this project.
+I learned how to use Django Rest Framework, Channels and nginx-rtmp.
+I also learned how to deploy my app to Render.com.
+I'm happy with the result, but there are still some things to do, so if you want to contribute, feel free to do so.
+I will be happy to see your pull requests.